chiaxin/Division/README.md

 ## How to use

-+ Create a "text layer" and key the full path you want to save
++ Create a "text layer" and key the full path you want to save.
-+ If no path or directory is not exists, It would save path be same as PSD file
++ If no path or directory is not exists, It would save path be same as PSD file.
-+ Press "visible" or "All Layers" button to process
++ Press "visible" or "All Layers" button to process.
-+ Final image name rule is </br><PSD_NAME>\<INTERVAL>\<GROUP_NAME>\<SUFFIX>.\<Extension>
++ Final image name is </br><PSD_NAME>\<INTERVAL>\<GROUP_NAME>\<SUFFIX>.\<Extension>

 ## Limit

-+ PSD file need saved.
++ The Photoshop file need saved before.
-+ Layer-Set(group) at least have one layer, otherwise would be ignore.
++ The group must has layer(not group), otherwise it would be ignored.
-+ If color-depth is not 8bits, Just TIFF format can be export only
++ If color depth is not 8 bits, Just TIFF format can be export only.

 ## Photoshop Support

-Photoshop CS4, CS5, CS6
++ Photoshop CS6
++ Photoshop CC 2014
++ Photoshop CC 2015
++ Photoshop CC 2015.5
++ Photoshop CC 2017

 ## OS Support